r-shekhar/NYC-transport/readme.md

    PySpark in [`06_repartition`](https://github.com/r-shekhar/NYC-transport/tree/master/06_repartition).
    This is especially useful for later stages, where queries are performed on Amazon EC2 using a distributed Spark engine using files on S3.

+## Analysis

+Analysis scripts and notebooks live in the `15_dataframe_analysis` directory.
+Some require PySpark 2+, but most simply require Dask and Jupyter.